Product Requirements Document (PRD)

 |---|---|---|

-| FR-19 | At the point of any escalation handoff, the system delivers the context packet to two destinations simultaneously within 5 minutes: a Slack message to #new-leads and a new CRM lead record.
-Email to sales@ is used only if both primary channels are unavailable |
+| FR-19 | At the point of any escalation handoff, the system delivers the context packet to two destinations: a Slack message to #new-leads and a new CRM lead record.
+Email to sales@ is used only if both primary channels are unavailable.
+If one destination fails and the other succeeds, the failure is logged, an alert is triggered, and the failed delivery is retried; the handoff is not considered complete until both destinations confirm delivery or the retry limit is reached. |

 Must |